walles/ttt/README.md

   each table.
 This should take less space and look nicer.
 * Enable choosing between multiplication, division or both
 * Add contact information, both to GitHub Issues and via email
+* I18N and L10N into Swedish, follow the system language
+* Test on Android in a browser
+* Test on desktop in a browser